🦺 Business Insurance · Generali · Spain

 Spanish Insurance Law: Collective Accident.
 Key Facts, Limits & Exclusions

-The legal framework, specific waiting periods, exclusions and citations every prospective policyholder should know.
-Sources are linked inline to the BOE (Boletín Oficial del Estado) and Spanish regulators.
+The legal framework, waiting periods, exclusions and sources every buyer should know.
+We link the sources inline to the BOE (Boletín Oficial del Estado) and the Spanish regulators.

 Legal framework